RTXteam/RTX-KG2/README.md

 installed on whatever host system you are running).
 For some notes on how to install Docker on MacOS via the Homebrew system, see [macos-docker-notes.md](macos-docker-notes.md).
-NOTE: if your docker installation (like on macOS Homebrew) doesn't require `sudo`, just omit `sudo` everywhere you see `sudo docker` in the steps below.
+NOTE: if your docker installation (like on macOS Homebrew) does not require `sudo`, just omit `sudo` everywhere you see `sudo docker` in the steps below.

 (2) Build a Docker image `kg2:latest`: